 Civil unrest/political tension

 Since late 2011, there have been regular anti-government demonstrations in Kuwait.
 While the protests have been generally peaceful, there have been occasional clashes between protestors and security forces.
-While the current situation is currently quiet, internal or external political developments may lead to future demonstrations.
+The situation is currently stable, however internal or external political developments may prompt future demonstrations.

 There have also been on-going protests by Bidoons (stateless persons), demanding Kuwaiti citizenship.
 These protests are likely to continue.
 The protests generally take place on Fridays and are centred on the Jahra area outside of Kuwait City.
-Security forces have used force, including water cannons and tear-gas, to break up these protests.
+Security forces have used water cannons and tear-gas to break up these protests.

 Australians in Kuwait should avoid all large gatherings and demonstrations and follow the advice of local authorities.
 You should take particular care in the areas of Al-Qibla, Jahra and Sulaibaya and in the period surrounding Friday prayers in all parts of Kuwait.